You need a solid game plan before you can start tackling operational challenges.

 2. Talk to staff to get their insight.

-Staff are experts in the tasks that they perform and often have insights into what is and isn't working.
-Talking to staff helps us understand the "ground truth" of an organization and its operations.
-We'll conduct one-on-one conversations with staff to give them a safe space to share their observations and ideas.
+We see staff as experts in the tasks that they perform.
+Talking to staff helps us understand the "ground truth" of an organization.
+We'll conduct one-on-one conversations with your staff to give them a safe space to share their observations and ideas.

-4. Create a playbook for the new solution.
+4. Develop a how-to manual for the solution.

 5. Test the solution to make sure it works.

-Solutions that only work on paper aren't solutions.
-We'll work with you to translate the playbook into a pilot of the new solution.
+Finally, we'll work with you to implement a pilot of the new solution.
 The pilot will help ensure that the solution adapts to your reality.
-We'll collect feedback from your team to identify process improvements and hand-off the work to your organization.
+We'll also collect feedback from your team to identify potential process improvements.

 How do we build a robust culture of professional development that focuses on regularly training all levels of staff on impact-oriented problem-solving skills?